ElecAS

 Voltage Rise Calculator — AS/NZS 4777.1 Solar PV & Inverter Compliance for Australia

 Free, browser-based AS/NZS 4777.1 voltage rise calculator built for Australian solar PV designers, CEC accredited installers, electricians and electrical engineers.
-Models the full inverter-to-point-of-supply path — inverter AC cable, final subcircuit, submains and consumer mains — and applies the AS/NZS 4777.1 Clause 3.4 limit that the voltage rise from the inverter terminals to the point of supply must not exceed 2% of nominal voltage at maximum continuous output (4.6 V on a 230 V single-phase system, 8 V line-to-line on a 400 V three-phase system).
+Models the full inverter-to-point-of-supply path — inverter AC cable, final subcircuit, submains and consumer mains — and applies the AS/NZS 4777.1 Clause 3.3.3 limit that the voltage rise from the point of supply to the inverter a.c. terminals must not exceed 2% of nominal voltage, calculated at the rated current of the IES (4.6 V on a 230 V single-phase system, 8 V line-to-line on a 400 V three-phase system).
 Supports single-phase and three-phase installations, multiple inverters with shared connection points, asymmetric per-inverter cable runs, worst-case power factor evaluation, export-limited systems, copper and aluminium conductors, V-90 / X-90 / V-75 PVC insulation, multi-core and single-core constructions, the full AS/NZS 3008.1.1 Table 3 installation method library, and the standard 2.5–630 mm² cable size range.
-Returns a per-segment voltage rise breakdown, total rise in volts and percent, a pass/fail pill against the 2% AS/NZS 4777.1 envelope, the AS 60038 combined drop + rise check that confirms downstream consumers stay within 230 V +10% / −6%, automatic suggestion of compliant cable sizes when a segment fails, and a branded PDF voltage rise compliance report ready for the DNSP / network operator submission.
+Returns a per-segment voltage rise breakdown, total rise in volts and percent, a pass/fail pill against the 2% AS/NZS 4777.1 envelope, automatic suggestion of compliant cable sizes when a segment fails, and a branded PDF voltage rise compliance report ready for the DNSP / network operator submission.

 Why this page matters

 Free, browser-based AS/NZS 4777.1 voltage rise calculator built for Australian solar PV designers, CEC accredited installers, electricians and electrical engineers.
-Models the full inverter-to-point-of-supply path — inverter AC cable, final subcircuit, submains and consumer mains — and applies the AS/NZS 4777.1 Clause 3.4 limit that the voltage rise from the inverter terminals to the point of supply must not exceed 2% of nominal voltage at maximum continuous output (4.6 V on a 230 V single-phase system, 8 V line-to-line on a 400 V three-phase system).
+Models the full inverter-to-point-of-supply path — inverter AC cable, final subcircuit, submains and consumer mains — and applies the AS/NZS 4777.1 Clause 3.3.3 limit that the voltage rise from the point of supply to the inverter a.c. terminals must not exceed 2% of nominal voltage, calculated at the rated current of the IES (4.6 V on a 230 V single-phase system, 8 V line-to-line on a 400 V three-phase system).
 Supports single-phase and three-phase installations, multiple inverters with shared connection points, asymmetric per-inverter cable runs, worst-case power factor evaluation, export-limited systems, copper and aluminium conductors, V-90 / X-90 / V-75 PVC insulation, multi-core and single-core constructions, the full AS/NZS 3008.1.1 Table 3 installation method library, and the standard 2.5–630 mm² cable size range.
-Returns a per-segment voltage rise breakdown, total rise in volts and percent, a pass/fail pill against the 2% AS/NZS 4777.1 envelope, the AS 60038 combined drop + rise check that confirms downstream consumers stay within 230 V +10% / −6%, automatic suggestion of compliant cable sizes when a segment fails, and a branded PDF voltage rise compliance report ready for the DNSP / network operator submission.
+Returns a per-segment voltage rise breakdown, total rise in volts and percent, a pass/fail pill against the 2% AS/NZS 4777.1 envelope, automatic suggestion of compliant cable sizes when a segment fails, and a branded PDF voltage rise compliance report ready for the DNSP / network operator submission.
 This static content is published so the canonical route has meaningful crawlable HTML even before the interactive application hydrates.

 Who this page is for